 - Contemporary advances in pharmacology

 Employment and Salary Information

 Graduates with a Master of Science in Pharmacology are prepared for work as chemists or materials scientists working in the pharmaceutical industry.
-The U.S. Bureau of Labor Statistics (BLS) projects that jobs in this field will grow by 3% during the 2014-2024 decade, which is slower than the average for all U.S. occupations (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projects that jobs in this field will grow by 4% during the 2018-2028 decade, which is as fast as average for all U.S. occupations (www.bls.gov).
 The best opportunities are expected to be with research universities and small scientific research and development companies.
-The BLS also reports that in May 2015, chemists earned a median annual salary of $71,260.
+The BLS also reports that in May 2018, chemists earned a median annual salary of $76,890.

 Graduates of a master's degree program are also prepared for continued graduate study through a Ph.D. program.
 A Ph.D. in pharmacology is required for a career as an independent medical research scientist or pharmacologist.
 This type of degree typically takes 4-5 years to compete and requires a dissertation or thesis project supported by extensive original research.

 Students interested in research, chemistry and the pharmaceutical industry can earn a Master of Science in Pharmacology to work as chemists or materials scientists.
 To become a medical research scientist or pharmacologist, graduates may go on to earn a Ph.D.